Researchers show noise pollution is threatening the survival of a number of species

 The study analysed the effects of noise in over one hundred species, which were divided into seven groups: amphibians, arthropods, birds, fish, mammals, molluscs and reptiles.

-Dr Hansjoerg Kunc, from the School of Biological Sciences at Queen’s University Belfast and lead author, said: “The study found clear evidence that noise pollution affects all of the seven groups of species and that the different groups did not differ in their response to noise.”
+Lead author Dr Hansjoerg Kunc, from the School of Biological Sciences and IGFS said: “The study found clear evidence that noise pollution affects all of the seven groups of species and that the different groups did not differ in their response to noise.”

 The research highlighted a number of threats caused by noise pollution to a range of species that could have implications for survival and population.